Child Protection Policy

 - Is in an environment that is supervised by ALWS staff and, if at a hosting organisation, also by the staff of the hosting organisation.

-To promote the safety and wellbeing of all children accessing programs carried out or supported by ALWS to minimise the risk of abuse and exploitation of children.
+To promote the safety and wellbeing of all children accessing programs carried out or supported by ALWS to minimise the risk of abuse, exploitation and harm of children.

 7. OBJECTIVES AND IMPLEMENTATION